-Beijing Children’s Legal Aid and Research Centre (BCLARC) is delighted to announce that it will be hosting a Global Youth Leadership Seminar on Child Protection (“the seminar”) in Beijing in July 2019.
+Beijing Children’s Legal Aid and Research Center (BCLARC) is delighted to announce that it will be hosting a Global Leadership Seminar on Child Protection (“the seminar”) in Beijing in July 2019.
 International travel expenses and local accommodations in Beijing will be covered by the project.

 The seminar will focus on the international legal protection of children and aims to enhance the communication and collaboration within the global child protection community.
 Legal experts and advocates working on children's rights and protection around the world are welcome to apply, and a total number of 20 applicants will be invited to participate in the seminar.